How The NRA Worked To Stifle Gun Violence Research

 When local police obtain a firearm at a crime scene, the ATF traces where the gun was first sold, when it was sold and to whom.
 According to a 1996 analysis of ATF data, about 1 percent of gun dealers in the nation sold nearly 60 percent of guns used in crimes in the 1990s.

-"The only thing that the Tiahrt Amendment did was protect the bad gun dealers," says Daniel Webster, a professor at the Johns Hopkins Bloomberg School of Public Health .
+"The only thing that the Tiahrt Amendment did was protect the bad gun dealers," says Daniel Webster, a professor at the Johns Hopkins Bloomberg School of Public Health.
 "It did nothing to help the good gun dealers because they didn't need help.
 The data suggests that, again, most comply with the laws and are quite responsible."

-Research advocates argue that efforts to suppress gun research have resulted in more lives lost.
+Advocates argue that efforts to suppress gun research have resulted in more lives lost.
 They say applying science to other public health issues like motor vehicle deaths and smoking saved lives without banning cars and cigarettes.

 "We can do it for gun safety, and we can do it without infringing on the rights of law-abiding gun owners," Rosenberg says.
 "What this language makes clear is that it's not either-or like the NRA told us 20 years ago.
 We can do both."